 WHY IS CHEMISTRY EXCITING AT CLSG?

-YEARS 10 and 11
+YEARS 9, 10, and 11

 The study of the behaviour of carbon-containing compounds is broadened significantly in the Organic areas of the course.
 Synthetic pathways are what underpin the pharmaceutical and materials industries, and while we barely scratch the surface at A Level, students are given a flavour of the importance of how altering reagents and conditions can bring about significant changes in an Organic product.

 GCSE - IGCSE (Edexcel)